Birds of Prey

-The first gallery feature species from three families placed in the Accipitriformes order: (a) Raptors (Accipitridae) are cosmopolitan birds that occupy mostly forest and wooded habitat; (b) NW vultures (Cathartidae) occupy an extreme range of land habitats in the New World; and (c) Osprey (Pandionidae), there are only four subspecies that inhabit a broad array of coastal and water environments.
+The first gallery feature species from three families.
+Raptors (Accipitridae) these are cosmopolitan birds that occupy mostly forest and wooded habitat.
+New World vultures (Cathartidae) hold an extreme range of land habitats in the New World.
+Osprey (Pandionidae) there are only four subspecies that inhabit a broad array of coastal and water environments.
 A supplementary gallery shows the plumage of juvenile, immature and adult white-bellied sea-eagles.
 Displayed in the third gallery are typical owls (Strigidae).
 These are cosmopolitan birds that occupy terrestrial habitats from the Arctic to tropics.

 Raptors, NW Vultures and Osprey